 If your child does happen to have a longer or shorter reach, swapping out the stem of the bike can make a big difference in the reach of the bike.
 If your child has a shorter torso, they are likely to need a shorter stem and vice versa.

-Weight is a huge factor to look for when getting the right mountain bike for your child.
-The lighter the bike, the better obviously.
+Weight is a huge factor to consider when getting the right mountain bike for your child.
+The lighter the bike, the better… obviously.
 Especially if you are expecting your kid to do any sustained pedaling uphill.

-Hardtail bikes will be the lightest.
+Rigid bikes will generally be the lightest.
 Full suspension bikes will be on the heavier side, especially with larger travel on more downhill-type mountain bikes.